Fattoresaimon/i2cencoder/Arduino Library/README.md

 ### General
 #### void begin( uint8_t conf)
-This method write the configuration register (reg: 0x00) of the encoder.
+This is used for initialize the encoder bye writing the configuration register (reg: 0x00) of the encoder.
 The parameters can be concatenate in OR mode.
 Possible parameters are the following: